AVPR: ALIENS VS PREDATOR REQUIEM

 Indeed, with the setting now being contemporary, Aliens vs Predator Requiem looks like no more than an attempt to export the Alien and Predator franchises as yet another 00s teen horror film a la the likes of They (2002), Darkness Falls (2003), The Fog (2005) et al. It is sad to compare the tedious scenes here with teen guys making derisive insults at one another or fighting over a girl in a swimming pool with the sheer mastery of suspense that Ridley Scott and James Cameron showed in their respective efforts.
 The scenes where the party try to make their way through the alien-infested town streets have nothing on the marines venture into the alien labyrinth in Aliens.
 The new spins on the creatures that we see often seem more absurd than anything else like the scene where we see the alien inserting eggs down the oesophagus of a pregnant woman as though it were an automatic tennis ball firing machine, or what looks like an Alien-Predator crossbreed that turns up at the climax and is a standard alien but now with dreadlocks.

-The Strause Brothers subsequently went onto direct the alien invasion film Skyline (2010), as well as to produce Take Shelter (2011) about a man who has visions of the end of the world and the ecological catastrophe film The Bay (2012).
+The Strause Brothers subsequently went onto direct the alien invasion film Skyline (2010), as well as to produce Take Shelter (2011) about a man who has visions of the end of the world, the ecological catastrophe film The Bay (2012) and Beyond Skyline (2017).